shoppepm/shoppe/docs/packages.md

 license="GPL 3-Clause" # License.
 This is optional.
 url="https://github.com/knuxify/shoppe" # Project website.
 Optional.
 If this is an open-source project, link the source page. depends="bash git curl wget" # Dependencies, separated by spaces.
 # optdepends="" # Optional dependencies, separated by spaces.
+See docs/packages.md for information on how to attach descriptions to the dependencies.
 makedepends="make" # Build dependencies, separated by spaces. provides="shoppe-git" # If this package provides the same functionality as another package, add it here.
 Packages are separated by spaces.
 Automatically adds the package to conflicts.
 #conflicts="" # Packages this package conflicts with, separated by spaces.
 Most of the time this will contain the rolling version of a package.